Divorce Lawyers in Missouri

 In an uncontested proceeding, the two parties can file a joint petition (one of the necessary forms needed for the proceedings) alongside a copy of their written and signed agreement.
 The required paperwork and the necessary instructions are provided by the State of Missouri to enable you to successfully file for dissolution.
 This option reaches a resolution quickly, as the parties do not have to go through the potentially prolonged process of reaching decisions with the help of mediation or attorneys.

 Once the required forms are submitted, the parties will have to appear in front of a judge for a final hearing.
 They will testify that the marriage is irretrievably broken.
-It is at this stage the final divorce will be granted.
+It is, in this case, the final divorce will be granted.

 Missouri Divorce Lawyers